Clinical Research in the Netherlands – Legislation & Procedures

 During the course, you will at times be prompted to answer some self-assessment questions, perform and upload assignments and/or engage in online discussion by reflecting on your fellow learners assignment results.
 The scores of the self-assessments are not recorded.
 The self-assessments are included in this course for you conveniences to test if you comprehend the presented course content.

 All videos in this course can be viewed with English subtitles.
 Press the CC button in the videoplayer to acces them.
+Some videos provide to option to naigate between chapters.
+Press this button to open the menu with all chapters.
+You will see each chapter marked as a dot on the videotimeline too.

 Feel free to contact us by using the button in case you run into either technical problems or have course content related questions or issues.